Our solution to the global challenge

 A unique partnership

-A partnership with African Parks allows to leapfrog certain challenges in Protected Area (PA) Management, benefiting from 20 years of experience in more than 17 protected areas.
+African Parks is a non-profit conservation organisation that takes on the complete responsibility for the rehabilitation and long-term management of national parks in partnership with governments and local communities.
+To scale its impact, African Parks, through its Incubation Program, invests in practitioners who share its ambition and values, and who can be cultivated, with mentoring and technical support, to replicate its model of delegated management.
+A partnership with African Parks allows Parcs de Noé to benefit from 20 years of experience in more than 20 parks and thus leapfrog some challenges in Protected Area (PA) Management.
 African Parks support is ensured on different levels through guidance on operations, participation in the boards of protected areas managed by Noé, and a continuous monitoring and evaluation process of the partnership.

 Where we work

-Today PDN has already been given the mandate to manage the Termit and Tin-Toumma National Nature Reserve in Niger, and has been selected by the government of Chad to manage the Binder-Léré Wildlife Reserve and by the Republic of Congo to manage the Conkouati Douli National Park.
+Today Parcs de Noé has already been given the mandate to manage the Termit and Tin-Toumma National Nature Reserve in Niger and has been selected by the government of Chad to manage the Binder-Léré Wildlife Reserve and by the Republic of Congo to manage the Conkouati-Douli National Park.

-1 – Noé has been active in the Termit Tin-Toumma Nature Reserve, since 2013.
-After the creation of PDN, the Nigerien government trusted us in November 2018 to manage this huge desert Reserve of 90.000km2 for the next 20 years.
+1 – Noé has been active in the Termit Tin-Toumma Nature Reserve since 2013.
+After the creation of Parcs de Noé, the Nigerien government entrusted us, in November 2018, the management of this huge desert reserve of 90.000km2 for the next 20 years.

-2 – In Chad, PDN cooperates with the government and local communities to convert the heart of the Binder Lere Wildlife Reserve into a National Park and assume its management to safeguard Chad’s last forests.
-Today, the creation of the National Park has been approved by the authorities and local communities, to be established and operational in 2021.
+2 – In Chad, Parcs de Noé cooperates with the government and local communities to convert the heart of the Binder-Léré Wildlife Reserve into a National Park and assume its management to safeguard Chad’s last forests.
+The creation of the national park has been approved by the authorities and local communities, to be established and operational in 2021.

-3 – Following a call for proposals by the Republic of Congo, PDN was selected as manager for the Conkouati-Douli National Park in March 2020.
-PDN is currently discussing the terms for a long-term agreement for the management of this unique coastal protected area in the heart of Africa.
+3 – Following a call for proposals by the Republic of Congo, Parcs de Noé was selected to take on the management of the Conkouati-Douli National Park in March 2020.
+Parcs de Noé is currently discussing the terms for a long-term agreement for the management of this unique coastal protected area in the heart of Africa.

 We are here

-Our ambition is to succeed in safeguarding and restore the world’s last wild places, for the animal and plant species living in and around the protected areas and to ensure ecosystem services will provide livelihoods for the human populations depending on them and mitigating global climate change.
+Our ambition is to succeed in safeguarding and restoring the world’s last wild places, to protect animal and plant species living in and around the protected areas, to ensure that ecosystem services will provide livelihoods for the human populations depending on them, and to mitigate global climate change.

-By the end of 2021, PDN aims to fully manage the three parks (Termit Tin Toumma in Niger, Binder Lere in Chad and Conkouati-Douli in Congo).
+By the end of 2021, Parcs de Noé aims to fully manage the three parks (Termit Tin-Toumma in Niger, Binder-Léré in Chad and Conkouati-Douli in Congo).

-By 2025, PDN’s aims to safeguard at least 5 Protected Areas representing 10 million ha of Africa’s principal ecosystems (biomes); desert (8 M ha), grasslands, savannas and shrublands (1M ha), forests (0,5M ha) and marine and coastal ecosystems (0,5M ha).
+By 2025, Parcs de Noé’s aims to safeguard at least 5 protected areas representing 10 million hectares of Africa’s principal ecosystems (biomes); desert (8 M ha), grasslands, savannas and shrublands (1M ha), forests (0,5M ha) and marine and coastal ecosystems (0,5M ha).

-This will entail an annual budget of around €10 M and over 500 staff, operating in often remote areas with elevated security risks.
+This will entail an annual budget of around €10 M and over 500 staff members, often operating in remote areas with elevated security risks.

-Hence, long term funding and well-equipped and qualified staff, operating in adequate working conditions (infrastructure, communications) will be the main focus to achieve our ambition.
+Hence, long term funding, well-equipped and qualified staff and adequate working conditions (infrastructure, communications) will be the main focus to achieve our ambition.

 Join our Newsletter